 George Eastman House Collection

 In addition, we will have two celebrated authors and photographers conducting presentations and workshops with us.
 David Friend, creative editor at Vanity Fair magazine, will discuss his book Watching the World Change: The Stories Behind the Images of 9/11.
-Todd Gustavson, our own Curator of Technology, will be discussing and signing his groundbreaking book.
+Todd Gustavson, our own Curator of Technology, will be discussing and signing his groundbreaking book (by jhade).
 Camera: A History of Photography from Daguerreotype to Digital, now in it’s third printing.
 Jeff Dunas, photo artist and Director of the Palm Springs Photo Festival, will be leading a Portraiture workshop and Ross Whitaker, moving and still photographer, will run a workshop on photographing children and a portfolio review session.

 A full Week 5 calendar is available by clicking here.